South American Wines: Mastering Mendoza Malbec

 East Mendoza has many older vineyards, planted with some of Mendoza’s more esoteric varieties including Criolla Grande, Pedro Giménez, Moscatel Rosada, Bonarda, and Tempranillo (along with plenty of Malbec).
 While this area has long been considered the doldrums for quality Malbec, it’s ripe with potential for the right garagiste winemaker (garage winemaker) to come along and do things differently.

 Soils in Mendoza are well-drained, alluvial (river deposited), sandy-clay, with layers of pebbles.
 Photo by paumaniglia.

 Mendoza is one of the more intense wine climates in the world.
-It lies on a high flat plain (e.g. not rolling Tuscan-like hills) next to the Andes Mountains, whose peaks act as a rain shadow; annual rainfall is only about 8.9 inches (225 mm), characterizing Mendoza as a desert.
-Fortunately, there is ample snowmelt from the Andes Mountains which is funneled into a vast network of irrigation channels — a system originally designed by the Incas.
+It lies on a high flat plain (e.g., not rolling Tuscan-like hills) next to the Andes Mountains, whose peaks act as a rain shadow; annual rainfall is only about 8.9 inches (225 mm), characterizing Mendoza as a desert.
+Fortunately, there is ample snowmelt from the Andes Mountains, which funnels into a vast network of irrigation channels — a system originally designed by the Incas.

-All of this means that Mendoza winemakers have a blank slate to work with.
+All of this means that Mendoza winemakers work with a blank slate.
 It’s very flat, dry, sunny, and an almost pest-free environment to grow wine grapes, allowing viticulturists to have near-complete control over water management.
 Also, because the region is so level, mechanization and mechanical harvesters are easily used.

 TIP: Mendoza’s terroir is ideal for organic wine growing, so keep your eyes peeled for more producers in this space.